 HABA’s Wooden Marble Run

 Do you like the look of our marble run?
-The set used in the pictures in this article is (affiliate link) HABA’s Master Building wooden marble run.
-We were lucky enough to be sent this massive set by HABA in return for an honest review, and so you can read about how we got on with it, and what we think of HABA's marble runs generally, in our other marble-tastic post - the HABA Master Building Set Review.
+The set used in the pictures in this article is (affiliate link) HABA’s Master Building wooden marble run, along with the add-on Winding Track section.
+We were lucky enough to be sent these toys by HABA in return for an honest review, and so you can read about how we got on with it, and what we think of HABA’s marble runs generally, in our other marble-tastic post – the HABA Master Building Set Review.